 Shawna Seth, L.Ac., Dipl.
-Ac. is a California-licensed and nationally certified acupuncturist with a focus on the treatment of women’s health and fertility, sports medicine, chronic pain management, and the cycles of stress, anxiety, and depression.
-She uses the gentlest effective methods possible to guide her patients to balance.
+Ac. is a California-licensed and nationally-certified acupuncturist whose areas of specialty include musculoskeletal pain and chronic pain management, breaking the cycle of stress, anxiety, and depression, and promoting women’s health and fertility.
+She uses the gentlest possible effective methods to guide her patients to balance.
 Shawna sees patients both in her private practice in San Francisco and in a collaborative practice in Temescal, Oakland.
 To learn more about Japanese medicine and the world of acupuncture, read her blog A Cuppa Qi and make your appointments online or email firstname.lastname@example.org.